spwilson2/whimsy/docs/readme.rst

 tearing down before or after a `TestCase <#test-case>`__ or `TestSuite
 <#test-suite>`__ has run.
 When tests are run, they will be handed fixtures from
 their containing TestSuite, and will set up any fixtures that are not already built.
-This allows test cases to incrementally test results of gem5 runs.
+This allows test cases to incrementally test results from a single gem5 execution.

 Most importantly Fixtures remove the requirement on SCons to keep track of test requirements.
 TestCases and TestSuites now maintain that information on their